miraclefasola/WosoAPI/README.md

 ---

-> **"Growing up watching women's football, I noticed something missing - the data wasn't there.
+> **"With women's football, the data just isn't there.
 While men's football analytics flourished with detailed stats and insights, women's football data remained scattered and incomplete.
 As someone passionate about both technology and women's sports, I built this API to bridge that gap.
 Every goal scored, every progressive pass made, every save - they all deserve to be measured, analyzed, and celebrated.
 This isn't just about numbers; it's about giving women's football the analytical foundation it deserves to grow, attract investment, and inspire the next generation of female athletes."**

 ---

 ## 🌟 Overview

-The **WOSO API** (Women's Sports Obsessed) provides comprehensive football data specifically focused on women's leagues, with rich statistical analysis capabilities.
+**WOSO API** provides comprehensive football data specifically focused on women's leagues, with rich statistical analysis capabilities.
 Built for analysts, developers, journalists, and anyone passionate about women's football analytics.

 **🔥 Data Source:** All football statistics are sourced from [FBref.com](https://fbref.com) - the premier destination for football statistics and analytics.
 We are grateful to FBref for providing comprehensive women's football data that makes this API possible.